-Now, I know that Bill Hicks has been criticised by some of today’s generation of comics and his outspoken approach can easily offend so I understand his comedic style is perhaps not currently in favour.
+Bill Hicks has been criticised by some of today’s generation of comics and his outspoken approach can easily offend, so I understand why his comedic style is not currently in favour.

 In today’s climate we are far more sensitive to the idea of offending people than we were 30+ years ago… and Bill Hicks was certainly offensive to say the least.

 I also understand how the words of people in the public eye are lionized and automatically given more gravitas simply because we see them on TV, in the news or in movies.

 Many people revere Bill Hicks as some kind of outlaw prophet, cleansing the temple of fakes, hypocrites and (eek!) marketeers.